FallingColors/hexdummy/README.md

 ### Why isn't this a template repository / why shouldn't I fork this repo to set up my mod?

 HexDummy uses [Copier](https://copier.readthedocs.io), a Python app for generating projects from *parameterized* templates.
-When you run `copier copy`, Copier clones this repository, prompts you for some values, then fills those values into many placeholders in the template, making a customized project with no placeholder values for you to have to replace by hand.
+When you run `uvx copier copy`, Copier clones this repository, prompts you for some values, then fills those values into many placeholders in the template, making a customized project with no placeholder values for you to have to replace by hand.

 As a consequence, this repository by itself is *not* a working Minecraft mod - if you look in the [template](./template) directory, you'll see a lot of `.jinja` files with placeholders that still need to be filled in.

 ### Why is the release workflow triggered manually?